Photo-switchable liquid crystalline brush as an aligning surface for liquid crystals: modelling via mesoscopic computer simulations: Mesoscopic model for the photo-switchable liquid crystralline brush

 where $U$ defines repulsion strength, $d'(\vvec{q}_{ij})=d(\vvec{q}_{ij})/\sigma_{ij}$ is the dimensionless minimal separation between two beads, and $\sigma_{ij}=(\sigma_{i}+\sigma_{j})/2$ is the length scaling factor for the $\{i,j\}$ interacting pair.

-is a dimensionless well depth of this potential, obtained from the condition, that both the expression (\ref{SAP}) and its first derivative on $d'(\vvec{q}_{ij})$ turn to zero when $d'(\vvec{q}_{ij})=d'_{c}$, where $d'_{c}=1+\sqrt{2\epsilon'(\vvec{q}_{ij})}$ is the cutoff separation of the potential. $\vhat{r}_{ij}=\vvec{r}_{ij}/r_{ij}$ is a unit vector connecting the centers of two beads, $U'_a$, $\epsilon'_1$ and $\epsilon'_2$ are dimensionless parameters that define the shape of the interaction potential depending on mutual orientation of beads \cite{Lintuvuori2008}, $P_2(x)=(3x^2-1)/2$ is the second Legendre polynomial.
+is a dimensionless well depth of this potential, obtained from the condition that both the expression (\ref{SAP}) and its first derivative on $d'(\vvec{q}_{ij})$ turn to zero when $d'(\vvec{q}_{ij})=d'_{c}$, where $d'_{c}=1+\sqrt{2\epsilon'(\vvec{q}_{ij})}$ is the cutoff separation of the potential. $\vhat{r}_{ij}=\vvec{r}_{ij}/r_{ij}$ is a unit vector connecting the centers of two beads, $U'_a$, $\epsilon'_1$ and $\epsilon'_2$ are dimensionless parameters that define the shape of the interaction potential depending on mutual orientation of beads \cite{Lintuvuori2008}, $P_2(x)=(3x^2-1)/2$ is the second Legendre polynomial.

 The effective well depth $\epsilon'(\vvec{q}_{ij})$ influences both the shape of the attractive part and, via $d'_{c}$, its range.
-When the parameters, contained in the expression for $\epsilon'(\vvec{q}_{ij})$, are such, that it asymptotically reaches zero, the cutoff $d'_{c}$ approaches $1$ and the interval for the second line in Eq.~(\ref{SAP}) shrinks to zero.
-As the result, in this limit, one retrieves the soft repulsive quadratic potential
+When the parameters contained in the expression for $\epsilon'(\vvec{q}_{ij})$, are such that it asymptotically reaches zero, the cutoff $d'_{c}$ approaches $1$ and the interval for the second line in equation~(\ref{SAP}) shrinks to zero.
+As a result, in this limit, one retrieves the soft repulsive quadratic potential

 that is used typically in the dissipative particle dynamics simulations \cite{GrootMadden1998}.
-This limit is illustrated in Fig.~\ref{BR_potentials} for the case of two spherical beads and the repulsive energy strength of $U=70\textrm{ j}$.
+This limit is illustrated in figure~\ref{BR_potentials} for the case of two spherical beads and the repulsive energy strength of $U=70\textrm{ j}$.